What you can do to help a family whose child has an eating disorder?

 - let us make decisions with our treatment providers about the course of treatment.
 We will ask if we want your opinion or to help us with research.

 - help out with other children as they will need more attention during this time.
 Volunteer to take them on a bike ride, to a movie, out for dinner or for a weekend sleepover.

 - treat the person with an eating disorder as you did prior to the diagnosis.
 Much of their personality is still intact and will return to normal as they get better.

-- understand that this is a long term illness and may take months and years to recover from.
+- understand that this can be a long term illness and may take months and years to recover.

 - send cards of encouragement or little gifts to the person with an eating disorder and their siblings.
 These are helpful for Moms and Dads too!

 - “a neighbor of ours gave my d a basket of 30 small, wrapped gifts (e.g.,a cute pen,asmall book of sayings, etc)and told her to open 1 per day for a little happiness and sunshine.
 This was during the worst of her (diagnosis).
 It touched me and I know that it touched my d(aughter).”

 - this is a serious illness and should be treated as if your employee told you their child had cancer.